Terms of Service

 - Full refund of job value: The deliverables materially fail to meet the job brief, or the Pilot did not deliver at all.
 The 20% service fee remains non-refundable.

 6.4.2 Lofft's role and limitations.
 Lofft acts solely as a neutral intermediary in disputes.
 Lofft is not a party to the service agreement between Client and Pilot, does not employ or direct Pilots, and does not supervise on-site operations.
 Lofft's review is limited to comparing deliverables against the written job brief.
 Where a job brief is vague or lacks specific requirements, any ambiguity is resolved in favour of the Pilot provided the work was completed in a professional manner.
 Clients are strongly encouraged to provide detailed, specific job briefs to protect their interests.
-Lofft's decision is final and binding, subject only to applicable law including the Consumer Protection Act.
+Lofft's decision is final for the purposes of the Platform's payment release process.
+This does not limit or waive any statutory rights you may have under the Consumer Protection Act 68 of 2008, including the right to approach the National Consumer Commission or a provincial consumer court.

 6.5 Cooling-Off Period (ECT Act).
 In terms of Section 44 of the Electronic Communications and Transactions Act 25 of 2002, a consumer who has entered into an electronic transaction may cancel it without reason or penalty within 7 days after the date of the transaction, provided that the services have not already commenced with the consumer's express consent.
 If a Client cancels within this 7-day period before the Pilot has commenced work, they will receive a full refund including the service fee.
 This right is in addition to the cancellation rights set out above.